Eliminating the Hidden Cost of Zone Management in ZNS SSDs

 \Paragraph{SSD Emulator} The SSD emulator used in this work, ConfZNS++, is built on top of FEMU.
 FEMU enables fine-grained control over internal device parameters such as channels, chips, dies, and planes, as well as configurable page-level read, program, and erase latencies.
 From the host’s perspective, a FEMU-based device behaves like a standard NVMe SSD, allowing applications to interact with the emulated device as if it were real hardware~\cite{Li2018FEMU}.

 \Paragraph{Emulated SSD Configuration} Throughout this paper, we use two SSD configurations: (1) a model of a real ZNS SSD (ZN540) and (2) a custom SSD design to explore a broader range of zone geometries and allocation strategies.

-\Paragraph{Emulated SSD Configuration} We use the ConfZNS++ emulator to model a Western Digital ZN540 ZNS SSD.
-Unless noted otherwise, the SSD has 4 channels, a page size of 16KiB, a block size of 768 pages, a zone size of 1GiB, a total of 48 zones and 14 open zones limit.
-It supports 4-way parallelism (i.e., 4 LUNs) and simulates latencies of 700~\textmu s for writes, 60~\textmu s for reads, and 3.5ms for erases~\cite{Doekemeijer2024ExploringIOM}.
+\SubParagraph{Baseline ZNS SSD} We use the ConfZNS++ emulator to model a Western Digital ZN540 ZNS SSD.
+The device has 4 channels, a page size of 16~KiB, and a block size of 768 pages.
+It provides a zone capacity of 1~GiB, with a total of 48 zones and a limit of 14 open and active zones.
+The SSD supports intra-zone parallelism of 4 and simulates latencies of 700~\textmu s for writes, 60~\textmu s for reads, and 3.5~ms for erases~\cite{Doekemeijer2024ExploringIOM}.
 It follows a fixed physical zone design where physical zone consists of 22 superblocks where each superblock contains 4 erase blocks.